Books to Help Your Child Discover New Worlds From Home

 Mongeau believes the best way to travel from home is through cooking and eating dishes from different parts of the world.

-Books such as Sarai and the Around the World Fair can provide inspiration while also helping your child develop empathy and their own sense of self.
+Books such as Sarai and the Meaning of Awesome can provide inspiration while also helping your child develop empathy and their own sense of self.

-“Seeing things that are different is so important for children to develop a sense that who they are is not ‘normal,’ it's ‘local’ and ‘personal,’ and every bit as unique and strange as these different worlds,” Mongeau says.
+“Seeing things that are different is so important for children to develop a sense that who they are is ‘local’ and ‘personal,’ and every bit as unique and strange as these different worlds,” Mongeau says.

-Shop books to explore and discover new worlds below!
-You can find all books and activities at The Parent Store.
+Shop books to explore and discover new worlds!
+You can find all books and activities at The Scholastic Store.

 For more book and reading ideas, sign up for our Scholastic Parents newsletter.